Want to save this recipe?

 Butter adds fats to your dough or batter which helps with moistness, flavor and texture.
 Butter melts at body temperature, which creates a ‘melt in your mouth’ sensation.

-When baking with butter the temperature is important.
-If the butter is too warm your treat will melt down too fast and overspread in the oven, leaving you with a greasy, flat mess.
-If your butter is too cold it will have the opposite problem and not melt down enough, leaving your treat too thick.
+When baking with butter, the temperature is important.
+If the butter is too warm, your treat will melt too fast and overspread in the oven, leaving you with a greasy, flat mess.
+If your butter is too cold, it will have the opposite problem and not melt down enough, leaving your treat too thick.

 Cream cheese